 The morning our senior cat, Earl Grey decided that food was no longer a priority, marked the beginning of quite a challenge ahead.
 We had to conjure up creative ways to serve up dinner that would encourage him to eat at meal times.

-5 Tips to entice your sick, stressed or senior cat to enjoy their food
+Here are 5 tips to entice your stressed, senior or sick cat to enjoy their food.

 1. Warm food brings out the taste